QuantEcon/lecture-source-py/source/rst/short_path.rst

 * routing packets on the internet

-For us, the shortest path problem also provides a nice introduction to the logic of **dynamic programming**
+For us, the shortest path problem also provides a nice introduction to the logic of **dynamic programming**.

-Dynamic programming is an extremely powerful optimization technique that we apply in many lectures on this site
+Dynamic programming is an extremely powerful optimization technique that we apply in many lectures on this site.